cloudmesh-community/book/chapters/faas/openfaas.md

-# OpenFaaS
+# OpenFaaS :o:

-::o: TODO students can contribute this section
+:o: TODO students can contribute this section